apurvasijaria/goodreads_scraper/README.md

 ## Module 2: author_scrape.py

 ### *about_author*
-Extracts all Quotes by the Author
+Extracts all information about the Author

 ###### Information extracted:
-- Information Type
+- Information Type (Date of Birth, Twitter ID, Website etc. as per availability on Goodread's book page)
 - Information Value

 ```python